Nether-Software-Technologies/clash-app/README.md

 ## Contributing

-Please [email](mailto:nethersoftwaretechnologies@gmail.com) for details on our code of conduct, and the process for submitting pull requests to us.
+Please email [nethersoftwaretechnologies@gmail.com](mailto:nethersoftwaretechnologies@gmail.com) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning